Graph theoretical approach to conformal correlators: The conformal squid

-\subsection{Conformal transformations on a graph}
+\section{Conformal transformations on a graph}

 We consider $N$ scalar operators $O_i$ of scaling dimension $\Delta_i$ placed in $D$-dimensional Euclidean space at points $x_i$.
 The correlator between these operators depends only on the distances $x_{ij}\equiv |x_i-x_j|$ and the $\Delta_i$ for $N\le 3$ and for $N>3$ depends additionally on certain conformally invariant length ratios that we will denote as $u_{ij}$ in the following.
 The approach we propose here is to view this as a discrete system that forms a graph with the operators replaced by the graph vertices and with the scaling dimensions playing the role of its vertex weights.
-The inter-vertex distances $x_{ij}$ are then the lengths of the edges of the graph and can be considered as (geometric) edge weights.
-The question we would like to ask is, what is then the quantity that replaces the correlator in this viewpoint.
+The intervertex distances $x_{ij}$ are then the lengths of the edges of the graph and can be considered as (geometric) edge weights.
+The question we would like to ask is, what then is the quantity that replaces the correlator in this viewpoint?

 Given $N$ points, one can form various graphs with the points being the vertices of the graph.
-We will distinguish two types of simple graph as being of particular interest to us, namely the complete graph and the so-called \textit{squid graph}, see \cite{bib:S2}.
-So, a squid graph $Sq(n,m)$ may be defined as the simple graph one obtains when starting off with a cyclic graph $C_n$ and then choosing one of those vertices and drawing another $m \geq 1$ vertices that we only connect with the chosen vertex through another $m$ edges.
+We will consider two types of simple graphs as being of particular interest to us, namely, the complete graph and the so-called squid graph; see \cite{bib:S2}.
+So, a squid graph $Sq(n,m)$ may be defined as the simple graph one obtains when starting off with a cyclic graph $C_n$ and then choosing one of those vertices and drawing another $m \geq 1$ vertices that we only connect with the chosen vertex through other $m$ edges.